-Noticed a strange ‘gap’ between your tummy muscles, or your pregnant belly looking a little weird?
+Noticed a strange ‘gap’ between your abdominal muscles, or your pregnant belly looking a little weird?
 It could be abdominal muscle separation – a really common pregnancy and post-pregnancy condition.

 Women’s health physiotherapist and 28 by Sam Wood Pregnancy and Post Natal Expert Chloe Lorback explains what it is, how to avoid it, and what you can do if you have it.